Tifarahani/cryptocurrency_clustering/README.md

 #### Deliverable 1: Preprocessing the Data for PCA

 #### Deliverable 2: Reducing Data Dimensions Using PCA
+Applying the Principal Component Analysis (PCA) algorithm, you’ll reduce the dimensions of the X DataFrame to three principal components and place these dimensions in a new DataFrame.
 #### Deliverable 3: Clustering Cryptocurrencies Using K-means

 Cluster Analysis with k-Means
 Create an elbow plot to identify the best number of clusters.
 Use a for-loop to determine the inertia for each k between 1 through 10.
 Determine, if possible, where the elbow of the plot is, and at which value of k it appears.

 <img src="https://github.com/Tifarahani/cryptocurrency_clustering/blob/main/Resources/img/Elbow_Curve.png">

 #### Deliverable 4: Visualizing Cryptocurrencies Results

 <p align="center">